Frangibility: Airport structures

-Following a serious incident where an aircraft hit a donut lighting structure at San Francisco International airport, the Federal Aviation Administration (FAA) instigated frangible design rules for such structures.
+Following a serious incident where an aircraft hit an approach lighting system structure at San Francisco International airport, the Federal Aviation Administration (FAA) instigated frangible design rules for such structures.
 A frangible object was defined as "an object of low mass, designed to break, distort or yield on impact, so as to present the minimum hazard to aircraft".
 This characteristic is seemingly contradictory to the operational requirements for stiffness and rigidity imposed on this type of equipment.

 In order to develop international regulation for the frangibility of equipment or installations at airports, required for air navigation purposes (e.g., approach lighting towers, meteorological equipment, radio navigational aids) and their support structures, the International Civil Aviation Organization (ICAO) initiated the "Frangible Aids Study Group" in 1981, with the task to define design requirements, design guidelines and test procedures.
 This work has resulted in part 6 of the Aerodrome Design Manual, dedicated to frangibility.

 An overview of the activities carried out to achieve these results is given in "Frangibility of Approach Lighting Structures at Airports".
 The missing reference (17) in this article is in "Impact simulation of a frangible approach light structure by an aircraft wing section".
 With the evolution of numerical methods suitable for impact analysis, a Chapter 6 was added to the Aerodrome Design Manual part 6, dedicated to "numerical simulation methods for evaluating frangibility".
 It states that numerical methods can be used to evaluate the frangibility of structures, but that the analytical models should still be verified through a series of representative field tests.

 Of all equipment or installations at airports required for air navigation purposes, ICAO has not yet formulated frangibility criteria for the tower structure supporting the ILS glide path antenna, "considering its unique nature", basically: its size.
 A first publication on this subject is given in "Frangible design of instrument landing system/glide slope towers".